Rose Marie: Adult career

-Rose Marie's recording of "Say That You Were Teasing Me" (backed with "Take a Picture of the Moon", Victor 22960), featuring Henderson's orchestra, was a national hit in 1932.
-According to Joel Whitburn, Rose Marie was the last surviving entertainer to have charted a hit before World War II.

 Television

 In the 1960–1961 season, Marie co-starred with Shirley Bonne, Elaine Stritch, Jack Weston, Raymond Bailey, and Stubby Kaye in My Sister Eileen.

 After five seasons (1961–1966) as Sally Rogers on The Dick Van Dyke Show, Rose Marie co-starred in two seasons (1969–1971) of The Doris Day Show as Doris Martin's friend and co-worker Myrna Gibbons.
 She also appeared in two episodes of The Monkees in the mid-1960s.
 She later had a semi-regular seat in the upper center square on the original version of The Hollywood Squares.
 Because contestants tended to pick corner squares first, the phrase "Rose Marie to block" was uttered so often she frequently joked that she should legally change her name to that.

 Rose Marie performed on three 1966 and 1967 episodes of The Dean Martin Show on NBC and also twice (1964 and 1968) on The Hollywood Palace on ABC.

-In the mid-1970s, Rose Marie appeared in the recurring role of Hilda on the police drama S.W.A.T..
+In the mid-1970s, Rose Marie appeared in the recurring role of Hilda on the police drama S.W.A.T.
 Hilda brought fresh doughnuts, made coffee for the team, and provided some comic relief.

+In the March 8th, 1986, episode of Remington Steele, Rose Marie played a key role in "Steele in the Spotlight".

 In the early 1990s, Rose Marie had a recurring role as Frank Fontana's mother on Murphy Brown.

 She appeared as Roy Biggins' domineering mother Eleanor "Bluto" Biggins in an episode of Wings.

-Rose Marie and Morey Amsterdam appeared together in an October 1993 episode of Herman's Head and guest-starred in a February 1996 episode of Caroline in the City, shortly before Amsterdam's death in October of that same year.
+Rose Marie and The Dick Van Dyke Show co-star Morey Amsterdam appeared together in an October 1993 episode of Herman's Head and guest-starred in a February 1996 episode of Caroline in the City, shortly before Amsterdam's death in October of that same year.

 Theater

-Rose Marie appeared opposite Phil Silvers in the hit Broadway Musical Top Banana in 1951, also appearing in the well-received 1954 film adaptation.
+Rose Marie appeared opposite Phil Silvers in the hit Broadway musical Top Banana in 1951, also appearing in the well-received 1954 film adaptation.
 She later claimed that her musical numbers were cut from the film in retaliation for her publicly refusing the producer's sexual advances.
 Near the end of her life, she testified that it was the only time she had ever experienced sexual harassment in the entertainment industry in her 90-year career.

 In 1965, Rose Marie appeared in the Dallas production of Bye Bye Birdie as Mae Peterson, the mother of the character played by Dick Van Dyke on Broadway and in the film.